sdziallas/comp55/docs/labs/14-Test.md

-(try using **Ctrl-D** if you haven't by clicking somewhere on line 8 and then doing Ctrl-D.) In its place, let's go ahead and type an ```assertTrue``` clause, where we provide a very basic example of an Date.
+(try using **Ctrl-D** if you haven't by clicking somewhere on line 8 and then doing Ctrl-D.) In its place, let's go ahead and type an ```assertTrue``` clause, where we provide a very basic example of a ```Date```.
-Because we are starting with basic tests, what we want to start with first from a test standpoint is to think of tests that will should be easy for our method to be able to figure out.
+Because we are starting with basic tests, what we want to start with first is to think of tests that should be easy for our method to be able to figure out.
 For example,
-come up with a basic Date example that the computer should definitely recognize as a Date.
+come up with a basic Date example that the computer should recognize as a Date.
 For example,
 something like the example I posted above,
 ```4-15-2017```.